 A. Layer Breeds (Egg Production)

-• White Leghorn (Italy) – Excellent egg layer, white eggs.
+- White Leghorn (Italy) – Excellent egg layer, lays white eggs.

-• Rhode Island Red (USA) – Brown egg layer, hardy breed.
+- Rhode Island Red (USA) – Lays brown eggs, hardy and adaptable.

 B. Broiler Breeds (Meat Production)

-• Cornish Cross (England) – Fast-growing, high meat yield.
+- Cornish Cross (England) – Fast-growing with high meat yield.

 C. Dual-Purpose Breeds

-• Sussex (England) – Good for both eggs and meat.
+- Sussex (England) – Suitable for both egg and meat production.

-• Plymouth Rock (USA) – Hardy, good egg and meat producer.
+- Plymouth Rock (USA) – Hardy bird, good egg producer and meat quality.

 3. Common Pig Breeds

-Pigs are mainly raised for pork production, with different breeds suited for meat quality and growth rate.
+Pigs are mainly raised for pork production, with different breeds selected for meat quality, growth rate, and reproductive performance.

-• Large White (Yorkshire) (England) – Fast-growing, lean meat.
+- Large White (Yorkshire) (England) – Fast-growing breed with lean meat and good mothering ability.

-• Duroc (USA) – Reddish-brown, known for high-quality pork.
+- Duroc (USA) – Reddish-brown breed known for high-quality pork and rapid weight gain.

-• Berkshire (England) – Well-marbled meat, excellent flavor.
+- Berkshire (England) – Produces well-marbled meat with excellent flavor.

-• Hampshire (USA) – Black with a white belt, good feed efficiency.
+- Hampshire (USA) – Black with a white belt; valued for good feed efficiency and muscle quality.

 4. Common Sheep Breeds

-Sheep farming focuses on meat (mutton), wool, and milk production.
+Sheep farming focuses on meat (mutton), wool, and sometimes milk production, depending on the breed.

 A. Meat Breeds

-• Dorper (South Africa) – Fast-growing, adaptable to dry climates.
+- Dorper (South Africa) – Fast-growing and highly adaptable to dry climates.

 B. Wool Breeds